sprasad-microsoft/linux_diagnostics/README.md

 ### Core Components

+AODv2 consists of several components, with the `EventDispatcher`, `AnomalyWatcher`, `LogCollector`, and `SpaceWatcher` each running in a dedicated thread for concurrent processing.

 - **ConfigManager**: Validates and parses the configuration YAML into Python dataclasses, providing runtime access to configuration throughout the system.

-- **Controller**: The main orchestrator running in the primary process (not a thread).
-Manages startup, configuration, and shutdown of the AODv2 service.
-It coordinates all components and ensures the service runs under desired constraints.
-Supervises thread execution with automatic restart capabilities for failed threads/processes.
+- **Controller**: The main orchestrator running in the primary process.
+It manages the startup, configuration, and graceful shutdown of the AODv2 service.
+It coordinates all components, supervises thread execution with automatic restart capabilities, and ensures a smooth shutdown process by signaling all threads to terminate and cleaning up resources.

 - **EventDispatcher**: Polls the C ring buffer and drains all events from eBPF tools.
 Parses raw C structs into Python numpy struct arrays and sends them to the `eventQueue`.
 Runs in a dedicated thread with exception handling that propagates failures to the Controller for automatic restart.